dscsa/auto-print/README.md

 ## Production Deployment Details

-This project is deployed under the `print@sirum.org` account (details in LastPass).
+This project is deployed under the `print@sirum.org` account.
 The Apps Script console can be accessed https://script.google.com

 - The Google Sheet is: `AutoPrintFax_v2`
 - Code/deployment setup: `Extenstions > Apps Script`